 The Association is fortunate to have a group of talented, dedicated individuals serving as your officers and directors.
 Contact any of the officers via the Contact Us page.

 Ted F. Bowlds, President

 Ted F. Bowlds, Spaatz #290, is serving his second term as the Association’s President.
-He presently is an independent consultant on aerospace weapon system acquisition, a member of numerous Boards of Advisors for various companies, and teaching acquisition and leadership classes.
 Ted retired as a lieutenant general in the U.S. Air Force and holds the distinction of being the first Spaatz Award recipient to achieve that rank in any branch of the U.S. military.
 His last assignment before retiring in 2011 was Commander, Electronic Systems Center, Hanscom Air Force Base, Mass.
-Numbering more than 12,000, the men and women of Electronic Systems Center manage the acquisition of command and control, intelligence, and reconnaissance systems for the Air Force as well as joint and coalition partners.
+His current position is Chief Information Officer with FlightSafety, International.

 The general entered the Air Force in 1975 through the AFROTC program at Mississippi State University and holds an undergraduate degree in electrical engineering and graduate degrees in electrical engineering and engineering management.
 He is a graduate of USAF Test Pilot School, Air War College and Syracuse University’s National Security Management Course.
 (Current as of 16 December 2012.
 Elected 2012.
 Term expires in 2018.)